Flagsmith/flagsmith-flutter-client/README.md

 ```

 ## Usage

-**Retrieving feature flags for your project**
+### Retrieving feature flags for your project

 **For full documentation visit [https://docs.bullet-train.io](https://docs.bullet-train.io)**

-Sign Up and create account at [https://bullet-train.io/](https://www.bullet-train.io/)
+Sign Up and create an account at [https://bullet-train.io/](https://www.bullet-train.io/)

-In your application initialise BulletTrain client with your API key
+In your application, initialise the BulletTrain client with your API key:

 ```dart
 var bulletClient = BulletTrainClient(apiKey: 'YOUR_ENV_API_KEY')
 ```

-To check if feature flag exist and enabled:
+To check if a feature flag exists and is enabled:

 ```dart
 bool featureEnabled = await bulletClient.hasFeatureFlag("my_test_feature");